DrafaKiller/TokenParser-dart/README.md

 final def = ('d' | 'e' | 'f') & self().optional;
 ```

-A **reference** expects the lexeme name attributed when adding to a grammar.
+For a reference to have an effect, it must be bound to the grammar,
+and the referenced lexeme must be present in the same grammar.
-It only has an effect when tokenizing.
-If the parent and referenced lexeme were not added to the grammar, it will throw an error when tokenizing.
+If referenced lexeme is not present, it will throw an error when tokenizing.

-### Tokenization

-Lexemes can tokenize an input by themselves, generating the corresponding token.

-For more consistent tokenization, it is recommended to group the lexemes in a **grammar**.
-That way allowing the use of **references and main lexeme**.
-Adding any lexeme to a grammar will effectively bind them together, along with a name, resolving any **self-references**.
+## Grammar

+A grammar is a list of lexemes that will be used to parse an input,
+essentially a list of rules that define the language.

+A grammar has an entry point, called the **main** lexeme.
+This lexeme is used to parse the input and will be the only one returned.

 Grammar can be defined in two ways, using the constructor: